delaltomruk/bulldozer-model-deployment/README.md

 I did this project as part of a Udemy course and forgot about it until recently.
 I've realized this is a good project to get started with model deployment, so here we are.

+Going back to this beginner project also made me realize I made a lot of mistakes as a beginner, so here is my blog post about it:

 # All The Modeling Stuff

-As mentioned, I followed Daniel Bourke's Udemy course, so only a small portion of the work is mine (see: one hot encoding and scaling).
+As mentioned, I followed Daniel Bourke's Udemy course, so only a small portion of the work is truely mine (see: one hot encoding and scaling).

 # Deployment